ishan-juneja/Tinder-Autoswiper-Bot/README.md

 # Tinder-Autoswiper-Bot

-This program is a bot that auto-swipes right for you on Tinder to save a Tinder user's time.
+This program creates a bot that auto-swipes right for you on Tinder to save a Tinder user's time.

 ## Structure
 - `main.py` runs the entirety of the program and performs the swipes